jamesaduncan/osom.guide/src/establishing-a-new-service.md

 The second circumstance occurs when two or more existing services are addressing a need within their service boundary and the opportunity to remove duplication exists by consolidating that capability as a shared service that they - and other services could consume instead.

-To establish the service in both cases, a service contract should be drafted that documents the user needs, a service manager should be appointed and a budget allocated for the discovery [phase of development](/lifecycle/).
+To establish the service in both cases, a service contract should be drafted that documents the user needs, a {{ sm }} should be appointed by {{ exec }} and a budget allocated for the discovery [phase of development](/lifecycle/).

 When the discovery concludes, the outcome should be presented to the executive with the understanding that what has been learned may influence the contents of the service contract.